Home Divorce Legal Separations

-Information on Legal Separation
+Information on Legally Separating

-There are many instances in which a married couple may choose to separate without actively pursuing divorce.
-Some couples choose to live apart on a permanent basis without ever planning to file for divorce.
-A couple may also choose to separate temporarily before deciding whether or not divorce is the right decision.
+There are many instances in which a married couple may elect to separate without actively pursuing divorce.
+Some couples decide to live apart on a permanent basis without ever planning to file for divorce.
+A couple may also choose to separate temporarily before determining whether or not divorce is the right decision.

 Providing Couples with Legal Separations and Separation Agreements

 Many people misunderstand what it means to be legally separated.
 California distinguishes between becoming legally separated and entering into a separation agreement.
 A legal separation allows for two people to permanently live apart but remain legally married.
 People typically gain an order of legal separation for religious reasons or for issues surrounding health insurance.
 A legal separation is similar to a divorce and is filed with the court.
 Issues such as child custody, child support, and alimony are decided upon, and the court must make a final judgment on the request.

 A separation agreement, by contrast, is usually temporary and is either a first step prior to divorce proceedings or is requested so that a couple may separate on a trial basis.
 Like a legal separation, the agreement is binding and makes a temporary decision on matters such as child support, alimony, and marital property issues.
 However, a separation agreement does not have to be filed with the court, and is considered a private contract in California.

 If health insurance is a concern, then our San Diego attorneys will help you determine if separation would negatively impact your benefits.
 We will discuss major concerns with you and your partner, such as who will live in the family home, and how finances will be divided and spent, as well as any community property issues.
 Allowing us to mediate your separation ensures that you can rest easy knowing that your future is protected.
 Both you and your spouse can enjoy an amicable separation.

 Back to Top